-Your memory is no video camera, it edits the past with present experiencesFebruary 4th, 2014 in Neuroscience /
+Your memory is no video camera, it edits the past with present experiencesFebruary 4, 2014 in Medicine & Health / Neuroscience

 Your memory is a wily time traveler, plucking fragments of the present and inserting them into the past, reports a new Northwestern Medicine study.
 In terms of accuracy, it's no video camera.